What is a licenced venue?

 - music at specific points in the ceremony

 You will be emailed a link to a page with a form to fill in at least a month before your ceremony, where you can list the choices you have made.

 Please note all that readings, wording and music must not be from religious texts, or contain religious messages.

 You can see the links to the scripts we are currently using by clicking on the links below, depending on the type of ceremony you have chosen:

-Please note that scripts are subject to change, and you will be sent the most up to date scripts to choose from a few weeks before your ceremony, with the form we ask you to complete.
+Please note that scripts are subject to change, and you will be sent the most up to date scripts to choose from at least a month before your ceremony, with the form we ask you to complete.

 Will I need to promise to 'obey'?